 - a.
 A copy of a letter of application to the Minister of Colleges and Universities stating the program/programs for which consent is sought

 - b.
 A copy of the signed "Applicant Acknowledgement and Agreement" form as provided in the Directives and Guidelines for Applying for Ministerial Consent under the Post-secondary Education Choice and Excellence Act, 2000

 - c.
-A completed Ministry Summary of Application Form (Appendix C)
+A completed Ministry Summary of Application Form (Appendix D)

 - d.
-A submission for PEQAB Review prepared in accordance with the relevant Manual3 including documentation commonly submitted for the following Standards:
+A submission for the Organization Review prepared in accordance with this $Manual^3$ including documents commonly submitted for the relevant Standards:

-- 1. Introduction (details below)
+- 1. Introduction

-- 2. Degree Level
+- 2. Mission Statement and Academic Goals

-- 3. Admission, Promotion and Graduation
+- 3. Administrative Capacity

-- 4. Program Content
+- 4. Ethical Conduct

-- 5. Program Delivery
+- 5. Academic Freedom and Integrity

-- 6. Capacity to Deliver
+- 6. Student Protection

 3 Under each Standard there is a box listing documentation commonly submitted.
-This list is not comprehensive, but it contains those documents which the Board has normally seen in this connection.
-Applicants are free to submit any substitute or additional documentation which they think addresses their meeting the relevant Standards and benchmarks.
+This list is not comprehensive, but it contains those documents which have satisfied the Board before.
+Applicants are free to submit any substitutional or additional documentation they think addresses their meeting the relevant benchmark(s).